jvckmorvn/jvckmorvn/README.md

-## Hi, I'm Jack 👋
+### Hi, I'm Jack 👋
 I'm a `full-stack developer` mainly working in Rails, with a pinch of Stimulus.
 I'm currently working on a project inspired by the work of [Audrey Tang](https://80000hours.org/podcast/episodes/audrey-tang-what-we-can-learn-from-taiwan/) which aims to make the various policies of major UK parties more transparent and engaging for the general public.
-I do also dabble in a handful of other personal projects just for fun. 🥳
+I also dabble in a handful of other personal projects just for fun. 🥳
 Besides coding, I also enjoy:
 📚 reading
 🌶️ spicy foods